Ben Williamson, Kalervo N. Gulson, Carlo Perrotta and Kevin Witzenberger

 Cloud computing establishes the social and technical arrangements that enable other technology companies to build and scale platforms.
 Amazon has developed an explicit market strategy in education by hosting—or platforming—the wider global industry of education technology on the AWS Cloud, specifically by providing the server hosting, data storage and analytics applications necessary for third parties to build and operate education platforms.
 Its AWS Imagine conference highlights its aspirations to host a huge range of edtech products and other services, and to guide how the industry imagines the future of education.

 The role of AWS in platforming the edtech industry includes back-end server hosting and data storage as well as active involvement in startup development.
 Many of the globe’s largest and most highly capitalized edtech companies and education businesses are integrated into AWS.
 AWS support for the edtech industry encompasses data centre and network architecture to ensure that clients can scale their platform, along with data security and other AWS services including content delivery, database, AI, machine learning, and digital end user engagement services.
 This complete package enables edtech companies to deliver efficient computing, storage, scale, and reliability, and advanced features like data analytics and other AI services.
+It promotes the ways its ‘out-of-the-box AI services‘ can be embedded in edtech products for purposes of prediction and personalization.

 As such, through its platforming operations, AWS acts as an integral albeit largely invisible cloud presence in the back-end of a growing array of edtech companies.
 The business model of AWS, and the detailed contractual agreements that startups must sign to access AWS services, construct new kinds of dependencies and technical lock-ins, whereby the functionalities offered by third-party education platform companies can only exist according to the contractual rules and the cloud capacities and constraints of AWS.
 This puts AWS into a powerful position as a catalyst and accelerator of ‘digital transformation’ in education, ultimately responsible for re-tooling the industry for expanded scale, computational power, and data analytics functionality.